 Using Vanadium is highly recommended and Bromite is a good alternative if you want a few more features like ad-blocking and more aggressive anti-fingerprinting.
 Vanadium is working towards including these features and is actively collaborating with Bromite.
-Other Chromium-based browsers like Brave can also be decent choices.
 Standalone browsers based on Chromium have by far the best sandbox implementation.
 Site isolation can also be enabled, which makes the sandbox enforce a security boundary containing each site rather than isolating content as a whole.
 Vanadium enables site isolation by default, and Bromite enables it on high memory devices, including all officially supported GrapheneOS devices.
 Site isolation prevents an attacker from obtaining cookies (like login sessions) and other data tied to other sites if they successfully exploit the browser's rendering engine.
 It also provides the strongest available mitigation for Spectre-based side channel attacks.

 Avoid Gecko-based browsers like Firefox as they're currently much more vulnerable

 to exploitation and inherently add a huge amount of attack surface.
 Gecko doesn't have